ahmedgabers/certificate-generator/README.md

 A: Currently, the Certificate Generator only supports generating certificates in HTML format.
 However, you can consider using third-party libraries or APIs to convert the generated HTML certificates into other formats, such as PDF.

-**Q: How can I customize the appearance of the generated certificates?**
+**Q: How can I customise the appearance of the generated certificates?**

-A: You can customize the appearance by modifying the `certificate.html` file.
+A: You can customise the appearance by modifying the `certificate.html` file.
 Use the provided placeholders (e.g., `{{.Name}}`, `{{.Hours}}`, etc.) to insert certificate data into the template.
 You can also modify the CSS styles and HTML structure to achieve the desired look and feel.

 **Q: I encountered an issue or need help.
 Where can I get support?**